sil-project/Platform/src/Blast/Bundle/BaseEntitiesBundle/Resources/doc/index.rst

 Searchable trait
 ================

+WARNING: This documentation is not up to date

 The searchable trait creates a database index (on a distinct table) for searching entities by keywords.
 The keywords are automatically updated each time an entity is created / updated / deleted.